What is Endometriosis ?

 - Biopsy.
-For this test, a small tissue sample is removed from the body and examined.
+For this test, a small tissue sample is removed from the body during laparoscopy and examined in laboratory.

-- Ultrasound.
-This imaging test uses high-frequency sound waves to create an image of the organs.
+- Ultrasound: This imaging test employs high-frequency sound waves to generate images of the organs.

-- Computed tomography (CT scan).
-This is an imaging test that uses X-rays and a computer to make detailed images of the body.
-A CT scan shows details of the bones, muscles, fat, and organs.
-It can find problems that may not show up on an ordinary X-ray.
+- Computed Tomography (CT Scan): A CT scan is an imaging test that utilizes X-rays and computer technology to produce detailed images of the body, revealing information about bones, muscles, fat, and organs.
+It can identify issues that might not be visible on a standard X-ray.